Welcome! SASS peers help students develop skills to succeed at university. Our programs are free and confidential.

 Peer Writing Assistants

 PWAs: To apply, email the Peer Coordinator at email@example.com with a resume, cover letter, and two pages of a recent academic writing sample.

-- Emailed applications are due by midnight, February 12th.
+- Emailed applications are due by [2018 deadline TBA].

-- In addition to your emailed application, please also drop off a hard copy of your cover letter, resume, and sample of academic writing at the Student Academic Success Services reception desk (Stauffer Library) by noon on February 13th.
+- In addition to your emailed application, please also drop off a hard copy of your cover letter, resume, and sample of academic writing at the Student Academic Success Services reception desk (Stauffer Library).

 Applications are accepted in the Winter term (late January / early February) for team selection for the following September.
 We will sometimes accept applications at other times of the year, depending on programming needs, but we recommend you apply during our January / February recruitment period.